jameshfisher/jameshfisher.com/_posts/2019-01-27-the-hacker-news-algorithm-is-suboptimal.md

 ---
-title: "The Hacker News algorithm is suboptimal"
+title: The Hacker News algorithm is suboptimal
 draft: true
+tags: []
 ---

 List all HN posts ever.